MarlonPlease/Analysis-of-Power-Outages/README.md

 To obtain the necessary data for this study, we utilized various publicly available datasets, including:

--OE-417 form Schedule 1 published by DOE's Office of Electricity Delivery and Energy Reliability -U.S. Energy Information Administration (EIA) datasets, specifically form EIA-826 and EIA-861 -National Oceanic and Atmospheric Administration (NOAA) and National Climatic Data Center (NCDC) -U.S. Department of Labor, Bureau of Labor Statistics -U.S. Census Bureau
+- OE-417 form Schedule 1 published by DOE's Office of Electricity Delivery and Energy Reliability
+- U.S. Energy Information Administration (EIA) datasets, specifically form EIA-826 and EIA-861
+- National Oceanic and Atmospheric Administration (NOAA) and National Climatic Data Center (NCDC)
+- U.S. Department of Labor, Bureau of Labor Statistics
+- U.S. Census Bureau

 By combining these datasets, we were able to gather comprehensive information for our power outage analysis.